UnrealMultiple/TerraAngel/README.md

 Installation
 </h2>

-Please note that this client is currently only available for Windows
+Please note that this client is currently only available for Windows and Linux

-In order to use it, you will need to have [git](https://git-scm.com/download/win) and the [dotnet 7 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/7.0) installed on your machine
+In order to use it, you will need to have [git](https://git-scm.com/download/win), [powershell7](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell?view=powershell-7.4) and the [dotnet 8 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/8.0) installed on your machine

 Be sure to restart your computer after you install these

 To install the client, follow these steps:

-  1. Open a terminal or command prompt
+  1. Open a terminal or command prompt of powershell7

-  2. Clone the repository by running the following command: `git clone https://github.com/CEO-Chair/TerraAngel.git --recursive`
+  2. Clone the repository by running the following command: `git clone https://github.com/UnrealMultiple/TerraAngel.git --recursive`

   ![image](https://user-images.githubusercontent.com/87276335/182042166-c967bcba-cd52-4372-ad75-3bc5faaac0ea.png)

-  3. Run the `fast_start.bat` and wait for it to finish.
-This may take a few minutes
+  3. Run `cd TerraAngel` and `./scripts/fast.ps1 -Download -Start` and wait for it to finish.
+This may take a few minutes</br>

+     PS: During this step the console may ask you for your steam username and password if you are on Linux platform</br>
+     If you dont want to provide your steam account, or you want to use exist Terraria binaries, you can put the binaries under `./steam/Terraria` with `Terraria.exe` located right under this folder</br>
+     Then run `./scripts/fast.ps1 -Download -Start` again

   ![image](https://user-images.githubusercontent.com/87276335/182042235-9ce87d19-61ee-4636-b3ab-eee0ccb0e428.png)

-  4. If the process finishes successfully, the client will be built in the `src/TerraAngel/Terraria/bin/Release/net7.0/` folder
+  4. If the process finishes successfully, the client will be built in the `src/TerraAngel/Terraria/bin/Release/net8.0/` folder

   ![image](https://user-images.githubusercontent.com/87276335/182298612-c9aa34a2-9df7-4047-9a4f-a465c95419a1.png)